-Explicit costs (i.e., accounting cost): the payments explicitly made for resources which the firm purchases or hires from outside sources (such as wages, interest paid on debt, and land rent).
+Explicit costs (i.e., accounting cost): These are the payments explicitly made for resources that the firm purchases or hires from outside sources, such as wages, interest paid on debt, and land rent.

-Implicit costs: the costs of resources which the firm uses but neither buys nor hires from outside sources.
+Implicit costs: These are the costs of resources which the firm uses but neither buys nor hires from outside sources.

 - Provided these resources have an alternative use, there is a cost involved although no explicit monetary payment is made.
-They stand for the monetary payments the resources could earn in their best alternative use.
+They represent the monetary payments the resources could earn in their best alternative use.
 For example,

-• If you own a building, implicit costs of running a small store include the rent that could have been earned if the building was leased to another firm.
+• If you own a building, the implicit costs of running a small store include the rent that could have been earned if the building was leased to another firm.

-- Salary that could be earned by owner if employed in another business. - Interest that could be earned by lending money to someone else.
+- The salary that could be earned by the owner if employed in another business. - The interest that could be earned by lending money to someone else.